Happiness is only for leisure and work is a necessity. How to overcome this myth in three steps and achieve a balanced work-life balance.

-Psychologists have found in countless studies in recent years that satisfied employees perform better.
-A good work life balance is therefore not only valuable for the individual, but also for the profitability of the entire company.
-Companies with happy employees are around 20% more successful as their competition.
+Over the past few years, psychologists have found in numerous studies that satisfied employees perform better.
+A good work-life balance is therefore not only valuable for the individual, but also for the profitability of the entire company.
+Companies with happy employees are around 20% more successful than their competitors.

 The work has a huge impact on our well-being

-Nevertheless, the myth that work should not be fun is firmly anchored in people's thinking.
-Success is still associated with high performance pressure.
-Successful is only someone who works hard, works overtime and takes stress.
-In addition, industrial relations are used for the purpose of networking.
-Personal desires, goals and values are considered private matters that have nothing to do with work.
+Nevertheless, the myth that work shouldn't be fun remains firmly anchored in people's minds.
+Success is still associated with high pressure to perform.
+Only those who work hard, work overtime and put up with stress are successful.
+In addition, industrial relationships are used for networking purposes.
+Personal desires, goals and values are seen as private matters that have nothing to do with work.

 But that is precisely why many people can not identify with their work.
 This discrepancy and distancing makes you unhappy and sick in the long run.
 Frustration and demotivation are the result.
 Because we spend about 50% of our lifetime at work - so it has a big impact on our overall well-being.

 Fun at work: for more success and a healthy work-life balance

 But how do you make the step to more well-being at work?
 Annie McKee In her book How to Be Happy at Work, she identified three steps to more happiness at work and a healthy work-life balance:

 It is in human nature to search everywhere for meaning and purpose.
 He is decisive for everything we do.
 It drives us, motivates us and increases our willingness to invest energy in one thing.
 Of course, sense is strongly influenced by personal values and desires.
 But those who see meaning in their work will not only make them better, but also with a happier feeling.